 Exposure to environmental factors is a major determinant of health and disease.
-The exposome is a term that represents the totality of environmental exposures that drive disease and overall health (Wild et al. 2005).
-To tackle the daunting task of characterizing the relationship between a multiplicity of exposures and disease outcomes, epidemiological studies have moved towards exposure wide association studies (ExWAS) where sets of exposures are associated with an outcome (Chung et al. 2024).
+The exposome is a term that represents the totality of environmental exposures (or in practical terms, the integrated compilation of all physical, chemical, biological, and (psycho)social influences that impact biology) from conception to death, that drive disease and overall health (Miller & Banbury Exposomics Consortium, 2025; Wild, 2005).
+Characterizing the relationship between a multiplicity of exposures and disease outcomes can be a daunting task.
+Epidemiological studies have moved towards exposure-wide association studies (ExWAS) where sets of exposures are associated with an outcome (Chung et al., 2024).
 The advent of high-throughput technologies has enabled profiling of several layers of biological information.
-These layers too can be integrated to better understand the relationship between exposures and disease outcomes.
+These layers can also be integrated to better understand the relationship between exposures and disease outcomes.

 The tidyexposomics